FISH House

 Group of people working together to build a raised garden bed outside on a sunny day, with parked cars and trees in the background.

-Fellows share their gifts in service to others by volunteering for at least 2 hours each week with one of Trinity’s ministries.
+Fellows receive hands-on, practical education in ministry, learning about and assisting with pastoral care, worship leadership, children and youth ministry, finances and administration, property management, and community outreach for 4 hours each week.
 Fellows are paired with mentors in the congregation based on their interests, meet regularly with the pastors, and gather weekly for a community meal at Friends Kitchen.

 People seated in rows attending a lecture or presentation, some taking notes and holding notebooks or papers.

-Fellows attend “Growing in Faithclasses on Thursday evenings, 6-9pm, at the FISH House.
+Fellows may attend “Growing in Faith” classes online at no cost.
+Classes meet for 3 hours each week on Tuesday evenings.
 Course offerings include: Christianity in a Lutheran Key, Old Testament, New Testament, Lutheran Creeds & Confessions, Living as a Christian in the World, and Worship Matters.
-Our classes have a Lutheran emphasis, but we welcome fellows from other Christian traditions as well.
+These classes have a Lutheran emphasis, but we welcome fellows from other Christian traditions as well.

 Two women are sitting at a weathered wooden picnic table reading books and taking notes, with a drink cup with a straw nearby.
 The scene is outdoors in sunlight.